 The recognition of this important day in our collective history is just one small piece of the work we must do as an institution to address racism and promote diversity, equity and inclusion."

-For the first time in our history, university campuses will be closed Friday, June 18, in recognition of Juneteenth as an official university holiday.
+University campuses will be closed this year on Monday, June 20 in recognition of Juneteenth as an official university holiday.
 Juneteenth is a day of celebration, reflection and ancestral remembrance that officially takes place June 19, each year.

 UNH Community, Equity, and Diversity listing of Juneteenth Events